peter1357908/cosc-60-computer-networks/lab3/README.md

 ## Notable implementation choices:

-* designed for one-time data transfer (receive the entire data and be done)

 * only supports the loopback interface (consequently, connections/senders are identified by their port number alone)

 * receiver performs clean-up on a successful transmission by tricking the checker into thinking that a timeout happened (assuming that RCLS is only sent upon receiving the final ADAT, the remaining window size must be greater than one MRT payload, thus triggering the `else` clause... in fact, the receiver can just do nothing and let the connection timeout by itself).